PluribusDigital/playbook/growth/opportunities.md

 # Opportunity Tracking

-This guide documents STSI's process and principles for tracking and pursing business opportunities.
+This guide documents the Pluribus Digital process and principles for tracking and pursing business opportunities.

 ## Opportunity Funnel